 According to the National Institutes of Health, nearly all college students experience the effects of college drinking—whether they drink or not.
 To help our Lakers make healthy, safe decisions regarding alcohol and drinking, all incoming students are required to complete Alcohol Wise.
 This evidence-based, personalized online program encourages students to explore their personal choices about drinking habits and attitudes, and how alcohol can affect academic progress and social behavior.

-For students with diet restrictions, Egan Dining Hall offers a generous selection of gluten-free offerings and foods prepared in our allergy-free kitchen.
+For students with diet restrictions, the Grotto Commons offers a generous selection of gluten-free offerings and foods prepared in our allergy-free kitchen.

 In 2015, Mercyhurst launched the STEP UP Program to encourage Lakers to speak out and intervene if they notice others are being mistreated.
 This national comprehensive bystander intervention program educates students on how to intervene successfully when they see someone in distress, and also advocates for sexual assault prevention, responsible social media use and other prosocial behavior.
 Through a series of events, videos and information sessions, STEP UP demonstrates that everyone can make a significant difference and promote a caring, hospitable campus community.